 What to Expect After Rhinoplasty Surgery

-Following your rhinoplasty surgery, you will most likely leave the hospital with a splint on the outside or inside of your nose, packing inside your nose, and a bandage.
+Following your rhinoplasty surgery, you will most likely leave our surgical suite with a splint on the outside or inside of your nose, packing inside your nose, and a bandage.
 It is crucial to protect and support the delicate structures of your new nose as it heals, so while it may seem like a lot of “stuff” on and in your nose after surgery, it is necessary to help ensure a good result.
 Dr. Marotta will provide you with detailed instructions on caring for your post-surgery nose, as well as schedule follow-up appointments to check on the healing process.
 You will need to rest and recover for the first couple of weeks, keeping your activity to a minimum, and it will be a couple of months before you are allowed to return to high impact activities or exercise.